Singapore, e-commerce and logistics

 Singapore is a small, but wealthy city-state with an open and trade-driven economy.
 It is a leading financial, shipping, and trade hub and the government has a pro-business economic and trade policy.

-On top of this, you'll be pleased to learn that Singapore has the 2nd highest GDP in the world, and thanks to its digitally savvy population, and commerce focused government-backed initiatives, Singapore's global e-commerce market looks poised for growth.
+On top of this, you’ll be pleased to learn that Singapore has a high GDP per capita.
+Thanks to its digitally savvy population and commerce focused government-backed initiatives, Singapore’s global e-commerce market looks poised for growth.

 • GMT +8